-We are so proud of all things Tasmanian, we strive to have strong ties and friendly partnership with local establishments and producers.
+We are so proud of all things Tasmanian and have access to an astonishing variety of raw product and Tasmanian ingredients right at our fingertips.
+Tasman Restaurant strives to have strong ties and partnership with local establishments and producers.
 Here are just some of them that have inspired us.

 Shene Estate Distillery